soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 tags: career
 ---

-At an interview, a mentor figure at my company was asked: "What do you do when multiple people reach out asking how you got your career in the games industry?"
+I watched someone ask a mentor figure at my company (paraphrased): "With your limited time, how do you respond when folks reach out for advice and how you got your career in games?"

 He advised them to write a blog entry about it and start pointing folks there as the first stop.

-This is that post!
+Grand advice.
+This is that post for me.

 **Remember**: This is just one person's take.
 This doesn't represent my employer's views nor anyone else's views at the company.

-## First, here's what I love best about working in games
+## First, here's what I love about working in games

 * **The opportunity to use the extent of our unique talents to work on something worthwhile**.
 Isn't this what we all want?
 Well, in games, you can have this!
 * A general "you can be yourself" culture.